 Select each item to change the default value to the value you recorded on your worksheet from the Replication Server installation worksheet.
 See Chapter 4, "Managing a Replication System" in the Replication Server Administration Guide Volume 1, for more information on value requirements for ERSSDs.

-3 Choose Continue to accept the values and return to the Replication Server System Database Choice screen.
-You see the New Replication Server dialog box.
+- 3 Press Ctrl+A to accept the values and return to the Replication Server System Database Choice screen. - 4 Press Ctrl+A to return to the New Replication Server screen.